 Visiting Faculty and Scholars

 Dr. Nektaria Klapaki is a Visiting Assistant Professor in Hellenic Studies through the Onassis Foundation Professorship.
-Her B.A. was from the University of Crete, Department of Philology in Classics with distinction, and her M.A. & Ph.D.
-(2006) degrees were from the University of London, King’s College, the Department of Byzantine and Modern Greek Studies.
-Thus her breadth of training and interests coincides with our Hellenic Studies Program in combining Ancient, Byzantine and Modern Greece.
-During her academic study Dr. Klapaki regularly won scholarships and prizes and she has made a large number of presentations, published in important journals and currently is revising her doctoral research for publication as a book.
+Her BA was from the University of Crete, Department of Philology in Classics with distinction, and her MA & PhD (2006) degrees were from the University of London, King’s College, the Department of Byzantine and Modern Greek Studies.
+Thus her breadth of training and interests coincides with our Hellenic Studies Program in combining Ancient, Byzantine, and Modern Greece.
+During her academic study Dr. Klapaki regularly won scholarships and prizes.
+She has also made a large number of presentations, published in important journals, and currently is revising her doctoral research for publication as a book.
 She has offered courses, both small and as large as 150 students, at the University of Thessaly and the Hellenic Open University.

 Jürgen Salay is an expert on European climate policy with close to 20 years of professional experience in preparing, negotiating and implementing climate legislation on national and European Union (EU) level.
 He has worked extensively in the field of international and EU climate policy, including on EU policies and measures, the European Emissions Trading Scheme and climate co-operation with Russia and Eastern Europe.
 From 1999 to 2009, Salay represented the EU in international climate negotiations.

 Previous Visiting Faculty and Researchers